wfink/jboss-as-quickstart/ejb-clients/README.md

  * Make sure you have build the multi-server project.
  * Make sure you have started the JBoss Server and deployed the multi-server applications as described in the multi-server project.
- * Add application user  [Add an Application User](../README.md#addapplicationuser) For some of the examples with security there are additional users with roles needed.
+ * Add application user  [Add an Application User](../README.md#addapplicationuser) For some of the examples with security there are additional users with roles needed.  **TODO** check whether it is still necessary **TODO**
    To add all necessary users run the following commands, please use this usernames and paswords because the domain configuration and the client use it.

      `bin/add-user.sh -a -u appone -p app++123 --role AppOne --silent`